JohannesNaegele/IfTraits.jl/README.md

 @test f(5.0) == "Not so nice!"
 ```

+## Implementation

+Internally, we just replace  `IsNice(x)` by a function call `trait{IsNice}(x)` and return `true` in the case of a fulfilled trait and `false` in the case of a missing trait.
+Because the compiler is smart, the return value of these functions gets detected at compile time and the trait dispatch does not have to be done at runtime.

 ## Main functionality

 From this example the advantage over other packages is not apparent.
 The real power instead lies in the simplicity of defining functions which *depend on multiple types*.